 Lindner Center of HOPE offers a disciplined approach to eating disorder treatment that combines psychiatric management, psychotherapy, nutritional services, and family engagement throughout the entire process.
 Board certified clinicians offer the wisdom, compassion and proven treatment modalities to successfully treat complex illnesses such as eating disorders, returning patients, and their loved ones, to more fulfilling lives.

-The Harold C. Schott Foundation Eating Disorders Program at Lindner Center of HOPE includes services for adults and adolescents, females and males, while also incorporating research.
+The Harold C. Schott Foundation Eating Disorders Treatment Program at Lindner Center of HOPE includes services for adults and adolescents, across the gender spectrum, while also incorporating research.

-Click here to view a special Venue Magazine article featuring Lindner Center’s Eating Disorders Program.
+Click here to view a special Venue Magazine article featuring Lindner Center’s Eating Disorders Treatment Program.

 For an initial assessment and consultation with a licensed therapist at Lindner Center of HOPE, call 513-536-HOPE (4673).
 Assessment includes a 50-minute session with a licensed therapist.
 The initial assessment is covered by most major insurance plans.